Chingu-cohorts/voyage-wiki-chgmgt/Section-01.-Voyage-Milestones.md

 ### Community Support

 Each Chingu Voyage has a few hundred developers from all levels who come from diverse backgrounds.
-Viewed as a collective brain, each Voyage is both a marvel of diversity but also an excellent resource.
+Viewed as a collective brain, each Voyage is both a marvel of diversity and an excellent resource for you and your team.
 I encourage all teams to consider the collective brain of the Voyage as a team-mate.

 You can access this collective brain in the following ways: